minstr22/Near-Protocol-warchest/README.md

     npm install -g near-shell
     `
 * near need to be logged in shell (command)
-Put the executable in the same server and directory as you participate stakewars game, such as ``~/stakewars`.

 Make sure export NODE_ENV=betanet

 ### Build